Image credit Norris

 Best Seats in Grandstand 1

-Therefore, the best seats are those in sections 1 and 2.
-These are right next to the start line, have a large TV screen directly opposite and are within throwing distance of the podium.
-So you’re in a great place to see the winner lift the Canada GP trophy at the end of the race.
+Personally, I think the best seats in Grandstand 1 at the Montreal Grand Prix are those in Sections 3 and 4, rows A and above.
+These are right next to the start line, so you’ll see the cars and drivers lining up on the grid before the race.
+They have a large TV screen directly opposite, the pit garages are opposite and you have a great view of the podium so you’re in a great place to see the winner lift the Canadian GP trophy at the end of the race.

 Is Grandstand 1 a good place to sit at the Montreal Grand Prix?

 If you want to witness some close racing and overtaking then this is not a good place to sit.
 The view of the track is very limited and you’ll watch most of the race on the TVs.
-Not worth the money.
+Not worth the money from that respect.

 If, however, you want to be able to spot some F1 drivers and team managers, watch the pit stops take place and be as close as possible to the podium then this is the spot to be in.

-For those interested in seeing some racing, check out the Montreal GP Grandstand 11.
+For those interested in seeing some racing, check out Grandstand 11 instead.
 This is on the outside of the first two corners, has views the whole way up the start / finish straight and puts you in a spot where you’re guaranteed to see some action.
 Plus it’s cheaper!

 If you want something covered your only option is the Platine Grandstand, but that’s even more expensive.